 Experienced riding families will enjoy the unforgettable experience of a beach canter on a majestic shire horse with Millom’s Heavy Horses or a Black Horses experience in Cartmel.
 For families wanting to try something new, Lakeland Pony Treks in Troutbeck, Grizedale Riding Centre and Park Foot Trekking in Howtown, off Ullswater offer fun experiences for varying levels.

 - Treetop Trampolining

 Who doesn’t love trampolining!
-So, you’ve enjoyed a bottle of wine, or two, the night before as you relax into enjoying the half term holiday.
+So, you’ve enjoyed a bottle of wine, or two, the night before as you relax into enjoying the half-term holiday.
 Well, who would have known that the G-Force effect of trampolining actually acts as a detoxer!
 Yes, as well as acting a superb low-impact cardio workout, the immune system is strengthened by as much as 5 times because rebounding forces toxins out of cells and as you are mid-flights, nutrients are moved into cells.
 Plus, it’s so much fun.
-At Brockhole on Windermere’s Treetop Nets you can enjoy 1,500 metres of giant trampolines, slides and tunnel nets all suspended in the canopy 9 metres high.
-Minimum age is 3-years and after 2-hours you’ll be ready for a relaxing Lakeland ale!
+At Brockhole on Windermere’s Treetop Nets, you can enjoy 1,500 metres of giant trampolines, slides and tunnel nets all suspended in the canopy 9 metres high.
+The minimum age is 3-years and after 2-hours you’ll be ready for a relaxing Lakeland ale!